-1. Appreciation Time
+1. Appreciation time

-2. A highlight of the week
+2. Highlight of the week

 Get your team to take a minute to think of their week and come up with a highlight or two to share.
-Getting into a quiet, reflective activity can actually help everyone focus on the positives and frame the right mindset for the rest of their week.
+Getting into a quiet, reflective activity can help everyone focus on the positives and frame the right mindset for the rest of their week.

 Create an Open-Ended Poll and get everyone to submit their highlight of the week.
 Share the highlights board with your team or show it on a screen or projector to give everyone a boost of positivity to start their day.